 Possible Volatility of Stock Price.
-Since the Company's initial public offering, the market price of the Company's Common Stock has fluctuated over a wide range and it is likely that the price of the Common Stock will fluctuate in the future.
+Historically, the market price of the Company's Common Stock has fluctuated over a wide range and it is likely that the price of the Common Stock will fluctuate in the future.
 Announcements regarding technical innovations, the development of new products, the status of corporate collaborations and supply arrangements, regulatory approvals, patent or proprietary rights or other developments by the Company or its competitors could have a significant impact on the market price of the Common Stock.